Ju-On/Offensive-Security/Butler.md

 ![image](https://github.com/user-attachments/assets/5ca87ffd-1b92-4674-be2e-ccace41385a9)

-## Begin a new listener and Force restart of Wise services.
+## Begin a new listener and force restart of Wise services.

 Looks like it did not work, therefore renaming the wisebad.exe to simply wise.exe might be required.